 Working from home is something many of us have gotten used to since the pandemic changed the traditional office environment.
 Even though the percentage of home-based employees abruptly increased due to Covid-19, the trend had already been gaining in popularity.
-Whether you are working remotely by choice or by employer, now is the ideal time to think about incorporating an office into your new or existing home.
+Whether you are working remotely by choice or by your employer’s requirements, now is the ideal time to think about incorporating an office into your new or existing home.
 If you are looking for a new construction home in the Capital Region, or a quick-delivery home, you’ll discover many of the communities we feature offer home offices in several of their floor plans.
 So, how much does a home office add to the value of your property?
 Let’s find out!

 How Coronavirus Shaped Our Opinions on Having a Home Office

-A year and a half ago, everyone was out and about doing business straight from the company headquarters.
+Until March 2020, everyone was out and about doing business straight from the company headquarters.
 Now at least 50% of those people have switched from an office environment to a laptop and a dining table.
 Such working arrangements can prove practical for some time, but they certainly aren’t suitable in the long run.
 At one point, enough is enough!
 Considering the uncertainty of the pandemic and the fact that using your table as a working station isn’t the most comfortable of solutions, making adjustments has become a must for many.

 Recent research suggests that adding a home office to your property can increase its worth by as much as 10%!
 With the national average home price standing at $400,000, we’re potentially looking at $40,000 of added value.
 Not a bad investment, don’t you think?